19hours/sg-statutes/Acts/Criminal Procedure Code.md

 [Act 19 of 2018 wef 31/10/2018]

-(f) a person who had previously been detained or subject to police supervision under section 30 of the Criminal Law (Temporary Provisions) Act (Cap.
+(f) a person who had previously been detained or subject to police supervision under section 30(1) of the Criminal Law (Temporary Provisions) Act (Cap.
 67);

+[Act 12 of 2018 wef 01/01/2019]

 (g) a person who has been admitted —